cyberjunky/RTL-SDR-P2000Receiver-HA/README.md

 ```
 cmd = rtl_fm -f 169.65M -M fm -s 22050 -g 20 -p 0 | multimon-ng -a FLEX -t raw -
 ```
 U can test this by running the command line from the shell, see RTL-SDR dongle section above.
 You should see the FLEX messages appear after some seconds.

+*home-assistant - baseurl*

+Enter the url to your local Home Assistant instance including port.

+*home-assistant - token*

+Goto your user profile menu in Home Assistant lovelace GUI, and create a so called 'Long-Lived Access Token'.
+Name it 'P2000Receiver' for example and copy and paste this token here in the config.ini file.

+*home-assistant - sensorname*

+Name of sensor to create and update inside Home Assistant.

+Change default sensor name 'P2000' if you want too.

 ## Credits